2b-t/myactuator_rmd/ReadMe.md

 ## 0. Overview
-This repository holds a **CAN driver for the [MyActuator RMD actuator series](https://www.myactuator.com/rmd-x)** written in modern C++17 using [Linux's SocketCAN](https://docs.kernel.org/networking/can.html).
+This repository holds a **CAN driver for the [MyActuator RMD X actuator series](https://www.myactuator.com/rmd-x)** written in modern C++17 using [Linux's SocketCAN](https://docs.kernel.org/networking/can.html).
 The driver is also exposed to Python through Python bindings generated with [pybind11](https://github.com/pybind/pybind11).

-This driver is currently work in progress: It supports closed-loop position, velocity and torque control but does not allow to change the PID paramters yet.